 I arrived in Hoi An on a rainy evening.
-After checking into my hotel; I waited for the rain to die down a little before heading out for a short walk around town to get my bearings.
+After checking into my hotel, the Lantana Hoi An Boutique Hotel (read about it here); I waited for the rain to die down a little before heading out for a short walk around town to get my bearings.
 I used the time to get my old town entrance ticket and a map to plan my visits the next day, and to look for dinner.

 Dinner: Banh My Phuong

 After the short navigational town tour, I was feeling some banh mi for dinner.
 Banh mi is Vietnamese baguette sandwich; and a popular place in Hoi An to get one is at Banh My Phuong (apparently Anthony Bourdain came here too).
 It was a little early for dinner, but the small stall was packed to the brim.
 I joined the queue and ordered my sandwich with all the meat in it for VND25K (US$1).
 They prepare the sandwich on the spot, and I really enjoyed my crunchy meat-filled sandwich.